 Unlawful Carrying of a Weapon at an Airport in Texas

-What Can Happen if I Accidentally Bring a Gun Through Security at DFW Airport?
+What Can Happen if I Accidentally Bring a Gun Through Security at DFW Airport or Love Field Airport?

 Generally, if you carry a firearm through the security checkpoint at an airport, you can be detained and arrested.
-Carrying a firearm, either on your person or in your carry-on luggage, is a violation of Texas Penal Code Sections 46.02 and 46.03.
-The detention and arrest could take several hours and might cause you to miss your flight as you move through the process.
-The DFW Airport Police could also confiscate your handgun.
-If you are arrested for bringing a handgun to the airport, your case will be filed with the Tarrant County District Attorney.
+Carrying a firearm, either on your person or in your carry-on luggage, is a violation of Texas Penal Code Section 46.03.
+The detention and arrest could take several hours and will likely cause you to miss your flight as you move through the process.
+The DFW Airport or Love Field Police will also confiscate your handgun.
+If you are arrested for bringing a handgun to the airport, your case will be filed with the Tarrant County District Attorney (for DFW Airport case) or Dallas County District Attorney (for Love Field cases).

 How Serious is an Arrest for Bringing a Firearm to the Airport in Texas?

-Depending on how the authorities choose to proceed, you could be charged with 3rd Degree Felony or a Class A Misdemeanor.
+Depending on how the authorities choose to proceed, you will likely be charged with 3rd Degree Felony.
 A 3rd Degree Felony carries a range of punishment from 2-10 years in prison and a fine up to $10,000.
-A Class A Misdemeanor carries a punishment range of 0-365 days in the County Jail and a fine up to $4,000.
-We handle several airport gun cases every year and in our experience, the Tarrant County DA typically files the case as a Class A misdemeanor, while cases that originate in Dallas Love Field Airport usually see the higher felony charge.
+The Tarrant County DA typically files the case as a 3rd Degree Felony, while cases that originate in Dallas Love Field Airport usually wait for Grand Jury review before they are filed.

 What Should I Do After I am Arrested for an Airport Gun Charge?